TylerBarnes/gatsby-plugin-transition-link/readme.md

 Links are already the mediator between pages so it makes sense that they would also describe the transition between them.

-TransitionLink provides a simple api for triggering an animation, keeping the current page from unmounting, specifying when the next page will display, and sending state to the next page to be used in it's own entry animation.
+TransitionLink provides a simple api for using a link to trigger an animation, delay the current page from unmounting, delay when the next page will display, and send state to the next page to be used in it's own entry animation.

-Managing transitions using links means navigating from a home page to a blog post can have a totally different animation than going from the same home page to a contact page.
+Managing transitions using links means navigating from a home page to a blog post can easily have a different animation than going from the same home page to a contact page.

 ## Usage